Tulesha/Avalonia.Controls.Knob/README.md

 ![](https://github.com/Tulesha/KnobControl.Avalonia/blob/main/workflows/KnobSample.gif)

-## KnobCycle
+## KnobEndless

-`KnobCycle` is an extension of the original `Knob` that introduces **cyclic behavior**.
-There is no level arcs and looks more like `gear`.
-Perfect for controls like oscilloscope knobs without stoppers.
+`KnobEndless` is an extension of the original `Knob` that introduces **endless behavior**.
+Perfect for encoders or controls like oscilloscope knobs without stoppers.

 ### API